bge-barcoding/MitoGeneExtractor-BGE/snakemake/README.md

 ## Scripts ##
 - add_contam_refs.py = If running Snakefile/Snakefile-fastp using multi-fasta protein reference files containing target and contaminant protein reference sequences, this script will add  contmainant reference sequences to target reference fasta files (see script usage).
-- mge_contam_stats.py = This script (incorporated into 'rule extract_stats_to_csv') will use alignment fasta files and MGE.out files to generate summary statistics.
+- mge_stats.py = This script (incorporated into 'rule extract_stats_to_csv') will use alignment fasta files and MGE.out files to generate summary statistics.

 ## To do ##
-- Solve homonym issue in 1_gene_fetch.py
 - Integrate 1_gene_fetch.py into snakefile.
 - Make Workflow Hub compatible.
 - Generate RO-crates.